unChaz/sci-fi-5e/versions/0.1.0/sci_fi_srd_v0.1.0.md

 ```

 ### Willpower
 Regardless of the method of tek casting, Willpower is always at the core of casting tek skills.
-When estimating a caster’s “tek” ability, you add the relevant ability score to your Will score to determine your Tekcasting power.
+When estimating a caster's “tek” ability, you add the relevant ability score to your Will score to determine your Tekcasting power.
 The only exception is Evangelist, which uses their Wit and Charisma score since their tek is a form of performance.

 Sleeve Market
 All tier 1 quality sleeves are given basic genetic alterations.
 You merely need to specify which basic genetic alteration you desire, and a limited set of sleeves is presented for you to choose from.